cyberbotics/webots/docs/guide/starting-webots.md

 For example, the following command will start Webots with the streaming server enabled on the TCP port '1234' and will disable the streaming of stdout and stderr: `webots --stream="port:1234;disableTextStreams"`

 You can get more information about web streaming in [this section](web-streaming.md).

+The `convert` subcommand allows conversion of a PROTO file to a URDF, WBO, or WRL file.
+You can use a `-p` flag to override default PROTO parameters.
+Example usage `webots convert -p extensionSlot="Box {}" ${WEBOTS_HOME}/projects/robots/adept/pioneer3/protos/Pioneer3dx.proto pioneer3dx.urdf`.
+For more details user: `webots convert --help`.

 ### Safe Mode